fuchstraumer/fuchstraumer.github.io/_posts/2018-9-2-Shader-Toolchain.md

 {% endhighlight %}

 In case you were unaware, `strdrup` copies the strings and requires eventually calling `free` on the destination string pointers.
 I didn't want to enforce users to have to remember this step though, so by making the destructor of the `dll_retrieved_strings_t` structure call this (along with deleting it's copy constructor + assignment operator) we can effectively avoid leaking memory when passing these strings around.
 The easiest way to use it is by declaring a new scope with brackets, copying the strings into local storage, then exiting the brackets and letting the retrieved strings be cleaned up.
 It's an idea I got again from `std::lock_guard`, and it works splendidly!
 And in case you can't tell, I'm fairly proud of my clever little trick :)

-## ShaderPacks, Shaders, and ShaderStages

-Now with a full-featured resource system that allows for fully automated resource construction (in some cases), and that allows for our rendergraph to extract as much precious information as it can, it's time to move on to more of our higher-level design.
-This was an area I've struggled in, and I was only vaguely relieved to find a few other articles describing similar problems.

-For one, naming our objects in an efficient way becomes difficult.
-What is a "Shader"?
-Is it a single pack of shader code representing a stage in the programmable graphics pipeline?
-Or is it the combined programmable shader stage source code snippets required for a whole pipeline?
-What do we call the combined set of resources, shader source code snippets / stages, and so on?
-For my project, after a bunch of iteration I settled on the following:

-- ShaderStage describes a single stage of execution in the programmable graphics pipeline, and is our smallest distinct object
-- A Shader is a combination of ShaderStages that will eventually be used by a single graphics pipeline
-- A ShaderPack is a combination of Shaders, along with a resource script

-#### Designing an Efficient Interface

-#### Creating Descriptor Pools

 ## Potential Improvements